 Once you’re up, get ready to soak up some history.
 Embark on a civil war-themed city tour taking you around the capital’s must-sees: the Plaza Mayor, Puerta del Sol, Plaza de los Cibeles and many more.
 Finish off with a stop at the Parque Oeste, where you can explore the labyrinth.
 There’s also a bunker left behind from the Battle of Ciudad Universitaria during the Civil War.

 Spend your evening taking a historic food tour.
-Learn about traditional Spanish dishes, then get ready to roll up your sleeves – it’s the students’ turn to have a go.
+Learn about traditional Spanish dishes, then get ready to roll up your sleeves – it’s your turn to have a go.
 After the cooking class, it’s time to eat your delicious creations for dinner!

 Day 3: Flamenco Dancing